SAP Negotiations

 Structure deals in phases tied to project milestones (e.g., Phase 1โ€”core ERP for three divisions, X users; Phase 2โ€”additional divisions next year, the option to purchase Y more users at an agreed-upon price).
 By phasing, you keep money in your pocket until the expansion is real.

-Also, insist on pay-as-you-go for new modules: for instance, donโ€™t buy SAP Analytics Cloud or SAP Fieldglass licenses until you plan to implement those solutions, even if SAP bundle pricing dangles them cheaply.
+Also, insist on pay-as-you-go pricing for new modules: for instance, donโ€™t buy SAP Analytics Cloud or SAP Fieldglass licenses until you plan to implement those solutions, even if SAP bundle pricing makes them appear inexpensive.

 A so-called cheap module is still expensive if it is never used.
 Some SAP agreements allow a โ€œramp-upโ€ where you pay lower fees in year 1 and increase as usage increases โ€“ that can align costs to the value received.